UNINETTSigma2/documentation/nird_archive/sandbox-user-guide.md

 #### My Dataset upload

-The upload occurs via the web interface and you can upload small files (less than 5GB in size) to the archive.
+The upload occurs via the web interface, and you can upload small files (less than 5GB in size) to the archive.
 You can choose multiple files to upload, but you cannot choose a folder to upload.
 The interface allows restarts of failed uploads.

 (Section-Upload-CLI)=